AseelFatayerji/Travel-Destination-Guide/README.md

 # Travel Agency Website

-This website is a simple travel agency showcase built using **HTML** and **CSS**.
+This website is a simple travel agency showcase built using **HTML**, **JavaScript** and **CSS**.
 It highlights various travel packages, destinations, and services offered by the fictional agency.
 The design is responsive, ensuring an optimal experience across both mobile and desktop devices.

 ## Features
 - **Explore Destinations**: The website displays a variety of travel destinations with beautiful images and descriptions to inspire users.